defold/doc/docs/en/manuals/debugging.md

 To access the profiler:

 1. Start your game on your target device.
-2. Open a web browser and point it to \http://<device IP>:8002 where <device IP> is the IP address of the device.
+2. Open a web browser and point it to `http://<device IP>:8002` where `<device IP>` is the IP address of the device.

 If you are running your game on your desktop computer, _http://localhost:8002_ would bring up the profiler.
-You can find the IP numbers of your target devices in the menu:Project[Target] menu.
+You can find the IP numbers of your target devices in the <kbd>Project ▸ Target</kbd> menu.

 ![Web profiler](images/debugging/webprofiler_page.png)